What are the Privateers/Salvageers?

 Privateer crew squads can look effective if they contain a mix of figures with varying armour, equipment and even morphs.
 For example, a single squad could contain a mix of Algoryn, Freeborn fighters and C3 renegade figures, though the whole unit would still have the statistics and weapons of that squad type, not the individual.
 For example, a unit normally classed as ‘Freeborn vardanari’ could contain humans in Algoryn armour, a feral, a domari trooper with an impact cloak and a number of ‘true’ vardanari figures.

 Neither squads nor forces should mix Isorian and Concord members together as the remnants of their nanosphere will conflict.
 Similarly, Algoryn exiles will not appreciate being with Ghar Outcasts!

-In the list selectors, there are options to take squads of C3 or Isorian troops.
+In the list selectors, there are options to take squads of C3, AI or Isorian troops.
 These are as likely to be rogue or broken shards as they are privateers having recovered armour from captured vessels.
 Specifically, Tsan Ra selections do indeed represent a broken shard and model the situation on the borders of Isorian space where combat or capture may have separated troops for some considerable time – perhaps leading to even more autonomy and, eventually, their rejection from the parent shard and adoption by a Privateer ship.

 A Privateer force has to include a command squad, whether Boromite or Freeborn, and has to include units from a mix of factions.
 There are limitations beyond that in that only a subset of units from the Freeborn and Boromite armies can be taken, and the strategic options are limited.
 That said, this is an army for the game who loves to mix and match, perhaps taking the units they most like the look of, or even mixing figures within units!